-MoDOT avoided impacts to all but one historic resource during the first two quarters of 2008.
+MoDOT avoided impacts to all but one historic resource during the first quarter of 2008.
 The significant historic resource that could not be avoided was Sedalia's Wheel Inn Drive-In restaurant.
-Impacts to this property from improvements to the intersection of Routes 50 and 63 were mitigated through the preparation of detailed photographic and historical documentation.
-While there is no desired trend to this measure, the overall effectiveness of MoDOT's historic preservation efforts is reflected by all of MoDOT's activities during the first two quarters of 2008 resulting in the required mitigation of project impacts to only one historic resource.
+Operated since 1947, the drive-in was mitigated through the preparation of detailed photographic and historical documentation.
+This mitigation was the result of a need to improve the intersection of routes 50 and 63, which would eliminate two of the three entrances to the property.
+While there is no desired trend, the overall effectiveness of MoDOT's historic preservation efforts is reflected by all of MoDOT's activities during the first quarter of 2008 resulting in the required mitigation of project impacts to only one historic resources.